Many of the best business phone systems remain to be an

 E-series on-premise appliances matched with their

-mid-sized companies.
-Currently owned by Sangoma, Switchvox was
+to mid-sized companies.
+Currently owned and sold under Sangoma, Switchvox was

 developed by Digium, the creator and developer of Asterisk.
 With